Assessment Standards

 - Participation in thesis group (if applicable)

 This criterion is assessed by the supervisor based on their observation of the research process.
-Check your program page for how this is weighted in your program.
+Check your program overview for how this is weighted in your program.

 Example Thesis Structure

-While the specifics of your thesis will depend on your topic and methodology, the following structure provides a solid starting point:
+The specifics of your thesis will depend on your topic and methodology.
+The following structure is a workable starting point:

 I. Introduction